 - 15-25 - Learn to drive, take care of yourself without parental supervision

 - 25-50 - Learn things that pertain to your job or career field, learn how to raise a family

 - 60+ - Learn how to best handle yourself and your time now that your work life is slowing down

 As you can see, your ability to learn all depends on what it is you’re expecting to learn.
 As humans, we learn something new every day.
 With that being said, there are some medical ailments that you may develop which leads to a decrease in cognitive function, making it more difficult to learn new things.

 Does Your Ability to Learn Decrease with Age?

+Are age and learning ability linked?
 As we mentioned at the top of the article, while it was once believed that a decline in cognitive function and memory retention was just a part of aging, that is no longer the case.
 In fact, many forms of motor learning appear to be relatively well preserved with age.
 On the other hand, learning tasks that involve associative binding tend to be negatively affected.

 Recent research suggests that the ability to acquire knowledge incidentally about configural response relationships is largely unaffected by cognitive aging.
 The configural response learning task provides insight into the task demands that constrain learning abilities in older adults.

 When is it Easier to Learn a New Language?

 Researchers do believe that there is a specific age you should learn a new language by and the number may be far lower than you think.
 According to research, the best time to learn a new language with native-speaker proficiency is by the age of 10.
 Children under 10 can more easily absorb information and excel in the new language.
 Young people under the age of 18 can still show great skill at mastering the grammar of a new language, but things start to get more challenging beyond this point.